JacobPulk/art/README.md

 It is not AI, in that it does not use machine learning or training data.

+No graphics libraries can be used.

-Similarly, there are no preset or prototypical colors, palettes, images, compositions, or similar.
+There are no preset or prototypical colors, palettes, images, compositions, or similar.

 An image is drawn in one pass, with one layer.
 It does not synthesizing multiple images for an output image.